 They started sending notifications to users about the latest matches of whatever sport they were interested in.
 The results were astonishing.
 They drove more than 10,000 users back to the site within the first 100 days of the campaign.
 They also increased their average page views by 32%.

 Two key metrics that made push notifications a particularly successful channel is that they saw a 32% click-through rate on them and the users they brought back spent 120% more time on the site than their average users.

 Push notifications were a huge success for SportsCafe because consumers spend more and more minutes on their phones throughout the day.
 A study by the New York Post revealed that on average Americans check their phones every 12 minutes.

 Have you ever tried to count?
 I certainly check my email every 10-20 minutes, it’s addictive!
 And that’s why push notifications work so well.
 They get you when you are on the go and get your attention.

-Another great channel is text messaging, particularly for eCommerce stores.
+Another great channel is SMS marketing, particularly for eCommerce stores.
 Customers expect to have personal communication with sellers and companies and really appreciate when a brand takes this approach and really goes above and beyond.